Qamar2315/Qamar2315.github.io/readme.md

 ## Features

 *   **Clean and Responsive Design:**  Utilizes Tailwind CSS for a visually appealing and responsive layout that adapts to different screen sizes.
+*   **Download Resume Button:** A prominent button in the introduction allows visitors to download my resume directly.
 *   **Smooth Scrolling:**  JavaScript implemented smooth scrolling to different sections of the page.
 *   **Mobile-Friendly Navigation:**  A mobile menu button is included for easy navigation on smaller devices.
 *   **Back to Top Button:** A button appears when scrolling down the page to allow users to quickly return to the top.